-- ► Remove a little water from the heating circuit. - ► Check the appearance of the heating water. - If you ascertain that it contains sedimentary materials, you must desludge the system. - Use a magnetic rod to check whether it contains magnetite (iron oxide). - If you ascertain that it contains magnetite, clean the system and apply suitable corrosion-protection measures, or fit a magnet filter. - ► Check the pH value of the removed water at 25 °C. - ► If the value is below 6.5 or above 8.5, clean the system and treat the heating water. - ► Ensure that oxygen cannot get into the heating water.
+- Remove a little water from the heating circuit. - Check the appearance of the heating water. - If you ascertain that it contains sedimentary materials, you must desludge the system. - Use a magnetic rod to check whether it contains magnetite (iron oxide). - If you ascertain that it contains magnetite, clean the system and apply suitable corrosion-protection measures, or fit a magnet filter. - Check the pH value of the removed water at 25 °C. - If the value is below 6.5 or above 8.5, clean the system and treat the heating water.